fog/fog/lib/fog/rackspace/docs/queues.md

 Queues require a unique name.
 If you try to create a queue with a name that already exists, fog will throw a `Fog::Rackspace::Queues::ServiceError` exception with a 204 status code.

-This is is how you would create a queue named demo-queue
+To create a queue named demo-queue

     begin
       queue = service.queues.create :name => 'demo-queue'